 |REGISTRATION||THROUGH JULY 15||AFTER JULY 15|

 The Guest House at Graceland is the conference host hotel.
 Just steps away from Graceland Mansion itself, the Guest House blends style and Southern hospitality and is inspired by Elvis’s make-yourself-at-home warmth.
-Room reservations can be made online at the conference group rate of $169 per night.
+Through September 14, room reservations can be made at the conference group rate of $169 per night.
 Reservations (1-800-238-2000) may still be made after September 14 (subject to availability).

 - The Conference will officially kick off with a welcome reception at the Presley Motors Automobile Museum on Tuesday evening, October 5.